 The first section was through some gorgeous woods.
 Well, I’m not sure what the term is down here, as they weren’t really woods but a combination of trees and south Florida vegetation.
 But it was all beautiful.
-And there was something very fragrant — perhaps wild dill? – that made everything even lovelier.
+And there was something very fragrant – wild dill? – that made everything even lovelier.

-Had a short road walk after that, then crossed a stile with a note saying if there was high water in the Kissimmee River, hikers should take the road.
-Well, how do you know if there’s high water in the river if you can’t see it yet?
+Had a short road walk after that, then crossed a stile with a note saying that if there was high water in the Kissimmee River, hikers should take the road.
+Well, how do you know if there’s high water in the river if you can’t see it yet?!
 Actually, I did know it was totally dry from someone’s FB post.
 So I crossed over the stile and spent several miles walking through various landscapes, from forest to field to more cattle pasture.
 At the end, Mike Gormley had left several gallon jugs of water for hikers.
 He is just the nicest guy.

 The day ended with 10 miles of road walking.
 Not too fun, but at least no one was on the roads.
 With just a few miles left I ran into Duck, another hiker.
 He said I was the first hiker he’d seen since he left Big Cypress Jan.
 6. Wow.
 We both were wearing blaze orange shirts and hats, which was funny.
-He said some guy had pulled over and told him his hiking partner was a little ways behind.
+He said some guy had pulled over and told him that his hiking partner was a little ways behind.
 He didn’t know what that meant, but when he saw me he figured the guy must have thought we were partners because we were dressed alike.

-Oh – some people worried about me hiking down here due to the “dangerous folks” in Florida.
-Today four men in pick-up trucks stopped.
+Oh – some people were worried about me hiking down here due to the “dangerous folks” in Florida.
+Today, four men in pick-up trucks stopped.
 The first man saw me being threatened by a dog and offered to drive me up the road.
 I declined, but when the dog started coming after me again he drove his truck at it, beeping, and didn’t leave until I was safely far away.
 How kind!
 The next guy commended me on my hike, and the final two offered me water.
 Most people are good people.